microsoft/foldingdiff/README.md

 ### Inverse folding with ESM

 We use a different conda environment for this step; see <https://colab.research.google.com/github/facebookresearch/esm/blob/main/examples/inverse_folding/notebook.ipynb> for setup details.
-We found that the following command works on our machine:
+We found that the following command works on our machines:

 ```bash
 mamba create -n inverse python=3.9 pytorch cudatoolkit pyg -c pytorch -c conda-forge -c pyg